wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/publish-share-power-bi/includes/11-publish-web.md

 **Video**: Publish reports to web
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE3x4jJ]

 In the Power BI service, select the report that you want to share so that it's displayed on the canvas.
-Then from the menu, select **File > Publish to web**.
+Then from the menu, select **Share > Embed Report > Publish to web (public)**.
 A dialog box will appear, explaining that you'll receive an *embed code* that will allow you to include the report on a website or in an email.

 ![Screenshot of the "Embed in a public website" dialog.](../media/6-6-2.png)

 When you select **Create embed code**, Power BI presents another dialog box stating that you're about to share your data with everyone on the Internet.
 Verify that sharing publicly is acceptable before moving ahead.

-Power BI presents a dialog with two links:
+Power BI presents a dialog box with two links:

  - A link that you can share in an email, which shows the report as a webpage